7.2. Jurisdiction

 Jurisdiction can also be based on the subject matter of the case.
 For example, criminal courts handle criminal matters, tax courts handle tax matters, and customs and patent courts handle patent matters.
 Regarding “subject matter jurisdiction” Kerper (1979, 34) noted,

 “The [subject matter] jurisdictional distinction . . . tends to be utilized primarily in distinguishing between different trial courts.
-Appellate courts ordinarily can hear all types of cases, although there are several states that have separate appellate courts for criminal and civil appeals.
+Appellate courts ordinarily can hear all types of cases, although several states have separate appellate courts for criminal and civil appeals.
 At the trial level, most states have established one or more specialized courts to deal with particular legal fields.
-The most common areas delegated to specialized courts are wills and estates (assigned to courts commonly known as probate . . . courts), divorce, adoption or other aspects of family law (family or domestic relations courts), and actions based on the English law of equity (chancery courts).
+The most common areas delegated to specialized courts are wills and estates (assigned to courts commonly known as probate . . . courts), divorce, adoption, or other aspects of family law (family or domestic relations courts), and actions based on the English law of equity (chancery courts).
 The federal system also includes specialized courts for such areas as customs and patents.
 While significant, the specialized courts represent only a small portion of all trial courts.
 Most trial courts are not limited to a particular subject but may deal with all fields.
 Such trial courts are commonly described as having general jurisdiction since they cover the general (i.e., non-specialized) areas of law.
 Criminal cases traditionally are assigned to courts with general jurisdiction.”
 [1]

-Jurisdiction Based on the Seriousness of the Case
+Jurisdiction Based on the seriousness of the Case

 The jurisdiction of trial courts may also be based on the seriousness of the case.
-For example, some courts, called courts of limited jurisdiction only have authority to try infractions, violations, and petty crimes (misdemeanors) whereas other trial courts, called courts of general jurisdiction, have authority to try serious crimes (felonies) as well as minor crimes and offenses.
+For example, some courts, called courts of limited jurisdiction only have the authority to try infractions, violations, and petty crimes (misdemeanors) whereas other trial courts, called courts of general jurisdiction, have the authority to try serious crimes (felonies) as well as minor crimes and offenses.

 Jurisdiction Based on the Court’s Authority over the Parties to the Case

 Jurisdiction also refers to the court’s authority over the parties in the case.
 For example, juvenile courts have jurisdiction over dependency and delinquency cases involving youth.
-Other courts have jurisdiction that is based on the special nature of the parties are the military tribunals, including courts-martial, Courts of Criminal Appeals, and the United States Court of Appeals for the Armed Services.
+Other courts that have jurisdiction that is based on the special nature of the parties are the military tribunals, including courts-martial, Courts of Criminal Appeals, and the United States Court of Appeals for the Armed Services.

 Jurisdiction based on State and Federal Autonomy (Geography)